 The research program at the School of Community and Population Health (SCPH) provides leadership, design and implementation of high quality, timely research and evaluation studies in the U.S. and abroad on health innovations, policies and programs related to access, delivery, cost, quality, and outcomes.
 Areas of specialization include studies of chronic disease prevention, community-based participatory research, infectious disease, and tobacco cessation.

-- Evaluating the effectiveness of Mount Desert Island Hospital’s Community Healthcare Worker Program in behavior changes of persons with pre-diabetes.
+- Evaluating the Mount Desert Island Hospital’s Community Healthcare Worker Program impact on behavior changes of persons with pre-diabetes and diabetes

-- Evaluating the federal CDC-funded Community Transformation Collaborative (CTG) prevention interventions in Downeast Maine.
+- Evaluating the CDC-funded Community Transformation Collaborative (CTG) prevention interventions in Downeast Maine

-- Evaluating the federal SAMHSA-funded Project LAUNCH interventions in Downeast Maine.
+- Evaluating the SAMHSA-funded Project LAUNCH early childhood interventions in Downeast Maine

-- Evaluating the Healthy Maine Partnership, Maine Asthma, Maine Oral Health and Maine Comprehensive Cancer programs.
+- Evaluating the Healthy Maine Partnerships, the Partnership for a Tobacco-Free Maine, Maine Asthma, Maine Oral Health, Maine Suicide Prevention, and Maine Comprehensive Cancer programs

-- The Ghana Health Partnership is a collaborative of UNE, the University of Cape Coast and several health organizations, dedicated to improving the health of the people of western Ghana.
-The School of Community and Population Health is developing a federally-funded proposal with these partners.
+- The Ghana Health Partnership is a collaborative of UNE, the University of Cape Coast, Ghana Health Services and several health organizations, dedicated to improving the health of the people of Ghana.

-- The Downeast Health Collaborative is composed of several UNE public health initiatives in partnership with health providers, and tribal and local governments in Maine's Washington and Hancock counties.
+- The Downeast Health Collaborative is network composed of several UNE public health initiatives in partnership with health providers, tribal and local governments and community agencies in Washington and Hancock counties, Maine.